 The Hacker News comments on the illustrated guide to the Kaminsky DNS vulnerability largely praise the clarity and helpfulness of the guide, especially its visual aids.
 Several commenters reminisce about dealing with the vulnerability when it was discovered, highlighting the urgency and widespread impact it had at the time.
 Some discuss technical details, including the difficulty of patching all affected DNS servers and the intricacies of the exploit itself.
 One commenter points out that the same underlying issue (predictable transaction IDs) has cropped up in other protocols besides DNS.
 Another emphasizes the importance of the vulnerability's disclosure and coordinated patching process as a positive example of handling security flaws responsibly.
 A few users also link to related resources, including Dan Kaminsky's own presentations on the vulnerability.

-The Hacker News post titled "Windows Is Free for Business (2008)" linking to davegutteridge.com/windows_is_free_for_business has a modest number of comments, primarily focusing on the nuances of the original author's argument about the "free" nature of Windows for businesses.
+The Hacker News post titled "A Tale of Four Kernels [pdf] (2008)" linking to a paper comparing microkernels has a modest number of comments, primarily focusing on the practicality and performance implications of microkernels.